• Skip to primary navigation

 These are the classics and the type most people think of when they picture biscuits.
 Soft buttermilk dough is rolled out, layered and cut into rounds.
 These easy buttermilk biscuits double in height while baking and are full of flaky layers that make light-tasting bread.
 They are scrumptious when slathered with Smokey Pimento Cheese or just butter!

-You can change this classic recipe up and make sour cream biscuits or add fruit for blueberry biscuits or strawberry biscuits.
+You can change this classic recipe up and make sour cream biscuits or sweet potato biscuits, or add fruit for blueberry biscuits or strawberry biscuits.
 They all start with a basic buttermilk dough.

 Drop biscuits